Tables of Skat bidding values.

 The tables (specifically 1C, 2C, 3C, and 4C) are in a format that, as far as the present author knows, has never been produced with ink on paper.
 A possible explanation is that these tables contain so many blank spaces that they would be regarded as consuming wasteful amounts of paper.
 By contrast, blank spaces on a computer screen consume trivial amounts of memory, and this page becomes feasible.

 Type 1.
 The first set of tables relies on the rules that are increasingly considered the international standard, formed by agreement (1998) between the Deutsche Skatverband (DSkV) and the International Skat Players Association (ISPA).
-This information is consistent with a table presented on Wikipedia, but is here arranged in what some players may find to be a more convenient format.
+The information on this page is consistent with a table presented on Wikipedia, but is here arranged in what some players may find a more convenient format.
 (See Cats at Cards for a friendly introduction to the rules.)

 Type 2.
 The second set of tables is based on the web site of the Texas State Skat League (TSSL), updated as recently as 2019.
 This version is quite similar to type 1 above.